coderarjob/meghaos-x86/README.md

 1. Requires Linux environment.
 May also be possible on WSL.
 1. gcc and binutils version 8.3 or higher, configured to target 1686-elf.
-   Use `tools/build_i686_gcc.sh` to configure and install.
+   Use `tools/build_i686_gcc.sh` to configure and install gcc and binutils.
 Add the installation path to the $PATH variable.
 2. nasm assembler version 2.15.05 or higher.

 ### Prerequisites: Unittests